sktime/sktime/GOVERNANCE.rst

 fulfil their maintenance duty.
 If a  maintainer fails to fulfil their responsibilities in the given time frame, the maintainer loses their role and all rights that come with it.

-Note that authors and maintainers do not *own* the algorithms or files they contributed or maintain. sktime is an open-source project, and all code is contributed under our 3-clause-BSD license.
-By contributing to sktime, ownership is transferred to all sktime developers and the project as a whole.
+Note that authors and maintainers do not own the algorithms or files they contributed or maintain. sktime is an open-source project, and all code is contributed under our `open-source license <https://github.com/alan-turing-institute/sktime/blob/master/LICENSE>`_.
+The project belongs to the sktime community, and all parts of it are always considered 'work in progress' so that they can evolve over time with newer contributions.

 Curation and inclusion criteria for algorithms
 ----------------------------------------------